-I understand this isolation frustrates; there are some points on both sides that make sense.
-What makes complete sense is how confinement is making people a tad grumpy in their presentation.
-We all need to take a breath and allow the point of view.
-We can be better than this isolation.
-We can remain kind to one another.
+While this isolation frustrates, confinement makes people a tad grumpy in their presentation.
+We all need to take a breath.
+Let's be better than this isolation; remain kind to one another.

 My hubby is a Hospice nurse, and thus I see a different side of things.
 I am very immuno-compromised, and so there's that.
 I also have a daughter who was expecting during all the chaos.
 I saw the fears creep in, all around my family and friends.
 I feel the release of frustrations with friends on both sides of the issue.
 I also understand people are hurting and want to get back to normal.
 They need help, paychecks, and jobs.
 I suppose I know the struggle, as I have been ill for many years.

 Last week, I received a fancy breathing machine in my home as they felt it was necessary.
 I tend to crash without some help from my old diaphragm.
 Not to play the pity card, know that I get it.
 Finances from being critically ill have taken a hit over the years.
 Fear at the beginning of my journey was crazy.
 Now we have found a balance.
 This type of uncertainty became our reality long ago.
 We found a way to care for my illness and feel safe.

 I have played on this playground, and It's no joke!

 We also need to get back to living!
 But we need to know that to pretend an illness is not there does not make it go away.
 I wish it did.
 I may have tried, occasionally, with my health issue.
 But, unfortunately, it did not help me to pretend.